Morgue: (336) 318-6922

 Visitation of your loved one at the county or state morgue is strictly prohibited.

-Depending on the circumstance(s) of death an autopsy may not be required.
+Depending on the circumstance(s) of death, an autopsy may not be required.
 If the local Medical Examiner and/or Pathologist determine that an autopsy is required, it will be conducted at the NC Office of the Chief Medical Examiner in Raleigh.
 If an autopsy is conducted, your loved one will be transported to Raleigh, then back to the local morgue, or directly to a funeral home or cremation service of your choice - if a decision has been made in time.
 An autopsy generally takes 24-72 hours.
-The final autopsy report normally takes three to six months to complete.
+The final autopsy report typically takes three to six months to complete.
 It should be obtained through the NC Office of the Chief Medical Examiner in Raleigh.
 You can contact the NC Office of the Chief Medical Examiner at 1-800-672-7024 or visit their website.

 It is the legal next-of-kin or power of attorney’s responsibility to contact a funeral service and to begin making arrangements.
-It is also important for you to let us know as soon as a funeral or cremation service has been chosen by calling 336-318-6922.
-A final decision and arrangements with the funeral/cremation service must be made within 72 hours of the death.
+It is also essential for you to let us know as soon as a funeral or cremation service has been chosen by calling 336-318-6922.
+A final decision and arrangements for the funeral/cremation service must be made within 72 hours of the death.

 If an autopsy was not conducted, then the death certificate will list a specific cause of death and can be obtained from the funeral or cremation service.
 If an autopsy was conducted, the death certificate will be temporary - with the cause of death listed as “pending.”
 The funeral director should be able to explain everything you need to know about the death certificate and the next steps you will need to take.